 Captain Only may or may not include your scuba activities; this is varying depending the yacht.
 The same applies to the local government taxes, or departure fees.
 Airport transfers are seldom included in the charter rates.

-Some of the variables that can possibly affect the final cost include yacht relocations, crew gratuity, local Tax/VAT, and the high/low season rates.
+Some of the variables that can possibly affect the final cost include yacht relocations, crew gratuity, local Tax/VAT, number of guests, and the high/low season rates.
 Demand during holiday seasons, such as Christmas, New Year, and Caribbean holidays can sometimes increase rates by 10% (and affect availability).
 The price-range between low- and high-season rates typically runs 10-15%.

 Yachts typically calculate charter rates based on a specific departure location.
 For example, a yacht in the BVI’s may or may not charge for a US Virgin Island pick up/drop off.
 Any additional operating expenses and possible taxes are generally the responsibility of the charter group.
 The cost of a nearby pick up or drop off may be minimal, while a connection in St Martin may be a larger amount, as this is a much greater distance and the yacht will lose multiple charter days due to the logistics of the relocation.

 A gratuity is expected after the charter.
 BoatsAtSea.com suggests 10-15% in the Med and 15-20% in the Caribbean/Bahamas/USA cruising grounds.
 This is calculated from your charter contract rate.
 We can explain this more fully when we discuss other details of your trip, including how this is normally handled.
 In some cases, particularly with the more expensive motor yachts, some clients choose to wire the money to the boat’s management company in advance, or, for convenience, make a deposit to an escrow account.